2021 Online Astronomy Institute - Module 4: Revealing the Universe

 5-ESS1-1: Support an argument that differences in the apparent brightness of the sun compared to other stars is due to their relative distances from the Earth.

 MS-ESS1-2: Develop and use a model to describe the role of gravity in the motions within galaxies and the solar system.

 HS-ESS1-2: Construct an explanation of the Big Bang theory based on astronomical evidence of light spectra, motion of distant galaxies, and composition of matter in the universe.

 HS-ESS1-4: Use mathematical or computational representations to predict the motion of orbiting objects in the solar system.

 Details: Each module lasts five consecutive weeks, with 1-hour webinars offered weekly for four of these weeks.
-Each module includes a Materials Kit that will be shipped directly to you at the Shipping Address you provide during Checkout.
+Each module includes a Materials Kit that will be shipped directly to you in early January at the Shipping Address you provide during Checkout.
 Please note: Shipping is included for the Continental U.S. If your ship-to address is Hawaii, Alaska, Puerto Rico, or International, we will contact you with the additional shipping fees.

 Before the first and between the webinar sessions, you’ll engage in activities on your own time, including posting ideas and opinions in an online forum and engaging in assignments and activities related to the content.
 You’ll also get a chance to try out the activities with your classes between the webinars and share your experiences.